ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    ```
    {: pre}

-2. Modify the default values of `/etc/multipath.conf` with a text editor by replacing them with the contents of the following snipet.
+2. Modify the default values of `/etc/multipath.conf` with a text editor by replacing them with the contents of the following snippet.

    ```sh
    defaults {